crechet/simple-react-board/README.md

 A simple trello like application.
 Created to get touch of React.js and MongoDB.
-You can use drag and drop mechanism to manipulate lists.
+You can use drag and drop mechanism to manipulate lists and cards.

 To start application: